clement-moulin-frier/vivarium/README.md

 # 🌱 Vivarium

 **Vivarium** is framework for multi-agents simulations in Jax.
 It enables creating simple agents with two motors and two sensors, inspired by [Braitenberg Vehicles ](https://en.wikipedia.org/wiki/Braitenberg_vehicle), in a 2D rigid-body physics world.
+The physics engine is written in [Jax-MD](https://github.com/jax-md/jax-md).
 With Vivarium, you can run predefined or custom simulations, and interact with them in real time using a Web Interface or Jupyter notebooks.
 See our tutorials to get started with the project.

 ![Vivarium demo](images/simulation.gif)